nashville-software-school/client-side-mastery/book-5-kneel-diamonds/chapters/FD_INTRO_TO_THEN.md

 ## 🎓 Practice Exercise: Displaying a random dog

 Now it's your turn to practice!
-Use what you've learned to to display the random dog image you get back from the Random Dog api.
+Use what you've learned to display the random dog image you get back from the Random Dog api.

 >💡 Make sure you look at the response in the network tab so that you know what property to target to get the dog image.